vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 - All running locally
 - Easy to modify by vibe coding because all the code is on one page

-This approach is also useful for privacy-sensitive applications or for demonstrations where a full-scale web deployment isn't necessary.
+This approach is also useful for privacy-sensitive applications or for demonstrations where a full-scale web deployment isn't necessary.<br>
+Example: A doctor creates an app that uses an Ollama model to extract patient data from written records.
+For privacy reasons this app would need to run locally.
+Also, it would need a UI to ingest the written records and a Python backend to pre-process the data and to run the model.

 Project in progress...